jackspirou/objstore/README.md

-# osupload
+# objstore
-A command line interface for uploading files to Open Stack object storage (Rackspace Container Cloud Files)
+A CLI tool for uploading files to OpenStack object storage.
+Rackspace batteries included.